Number one cause of stress

 Whether you're experiencing acute or chronic stress, you're not alone — most Americans experience stress at some point during the year.
 Stress is a major issue on college campuses as well.
 Fortunately, there are plenty of ways to curb your stress levels — both on- and off-campus.

 According to the 2013 National College Health Assessment, nearly 82 percent of undergraduate students and 74 percent of graduate students at Columbia University experienced stress last year.
 Of those who reported experiencing stress, many reported that the stress had an impact on their academic performance.
 The most commonly reported causes of stress were a cluttered living environment, university administrative processes, availability of healthy food choices on campus, and noise in living and studying environments.
 Furthermore, academics, career-related issues, intimate relationships, and finances were the most common issues reported by Columbia students as traumatic or very difficult to handle within the past 12 months.
 Anxiety and depression were reported as the top mental health conditions that Columbia students were diagnosed with or treated for in the last 12 months.

 Here's the good news: there are tons of great ways to tackle your stress!
-You can start by checking out the Stressbusters Support Network for a guide to campus resources to help you cope with (and relieve) stress.
+You can start by checking out the Stressbusters Links to Success for a guide to campus resources to help you cope with (and relieve) stress.
 The Support Network includes resources related to academics, relationships, and nutrition to name just a few.
 Here are some highlights from the guide to help you conquer the most common causes of stress (and become a super stress-busting machine):

 - Time management = self-management.
 Make prioritized lists of tasks you need to accomplish during the day.
 Make these lists before you go to bed or just after you wake up.